 A Clear System of Discrimination and Cultural Suppression in Xinjiang

 Any reporter, political scientist, or human being who has ever travelled to Xinjiang, particularly after the crackdown started in 2018 could sense that Xinjiang is not a free place.
-China has admitted to this for a long time and the securitization of the province was never in dispute, regularly referred to by the CCP run People’s Daily.
+China has admitted to this for a long time and the securitization of the province was never in dispute, with the securitization regularly referred to by the CCP run People’s Daily.
 Violent crackdowns are regular, and the internet in Xinjiang was completely cut off from the rest of the world for nearly a year in 2009.

 How Should the World Respond

 China demands that the world accept the reality that Xinjiang represents a difficult region, filled with political extremism, violence, and instability.
 The CCP feels that it needs to take extreme measures to take control of the region.
-Notwithstanding these explanations, and regardless of the CCPs fear of terrorism, separatism, or even instability, to a world who accepts a universal conception of human rights, of which China has been a hypocritical and vicious defender when the crimes are committed by other states, there is no acceptable excuse for cultural destruction, mass involuntary detention, or ethnic cleansing in this era.
+Notwithstanding these explanations, and regardless of the CCPs fear of terrorism, separatism, or even instability, to a world who accepts a universal conception of human rights, of which China has been a hypocrite and a vicious defender when the crimes are committed by other states, there is no acceptable excuse for cultural destruction, mass involuntary detention, or ethnic cleansing in this era.

 This is not to say that China is the worst or only offender, nor is it to criticize the citizens for their full complicity when there is such a strong system of state control over thought.
 Yet, China’s behavior is abominable, and those who use their voices to defend the actions of this regime are equally culpable for abetting the cultural normalization of a regime whose boundless evil finds few parallels, not simply in its conduct, but in its frightening aims: the CCP does not want to be obeyed in China, they want to be the total embodiment of Chinese thought.
 Until every ethnic Chinese on the face of the planet intellectually subsumes themselves to the ideology and good of the Communist Party of China, China will never allow the world to live in peace.

 This behavior should never be normalized, the governments of the world should take a stand, be active on the issue of human rights, and stop allowing trade relations and fear to cloud moral truth.
-As China would have the world believe, we must pick between economic buoyancy, and political egalitarianism – without a strong hand and limited freedoms, states will not develop.
+As China would have the world believe, we must pick between economic buoyancy, and political egalitarianism – that without a strong state hand and a limit on freedoms, states will not develop.
 This is a lie.
 Simply look to India, Japan, America.
 Freedom is what allows us to keep our souls and enjoy the happiness that we earn with our labor.
 Without the freedom to speak our minds, think what we please, and then finally act on our dreams, all the money in the world would give our lives little more meaning than a pig with a full trough.
 If we believe in human rights, and collectively recognize that we are a higher-order species, humans, then perhaps we ought to start acting like them.

 Staff writer: Ari B